inet-framework/inet/doc/src/users-guide/ch-apps.rst

 EthernetInterface NIC module.

-The model also contains a host component that groups the applications and the LLC and MAC components together (:ned:`EtherHost`).
+The model also contains a host component that groups the applications and the LLC and MAC components together (:ned:`EthernetHost`).
 This node does not contain higher layer protocols, it generates Ethernet traffic directly.
 By default it is configured to use half duplex MAC (CSMA/CD).